lukehsiao/netlify-ddns-rs/README.md

 netlify-ddns is a simple command line tool for creating a DNS record for [Netlify's Managed DNS][netlify] service.
-It is meant to be run as a cron job and queries a third-party for your public IP, then updates or adds a DNS record using the Netlify API.
+It is meant to be run as a cron job and queries third-parties (multiple, in case one is down) for your public IP, then updates or adds a DNS record using the Netlify API.

 ## Installation